thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/execute.md

 {% include template-h1.html %}

 ## Description
-Execute a command one or multiple times and return the number of affected rows.
+Execute is an extension method which can be called from any object of type IDbConnection.
+It can execute a command one or multiple times and return the number of affected rows.
 This method is usually used to execute:
 - [Stored Procedure](#example---execute-stored-procedure)
 - [INSERT statement](#example---execute-insert)
 - [UPDATE statement](#example---execute-update)
 - [DELETE statement](#example---execute-delete)

+### Parameters
+The following table shows different parameter of an Execute method.

 | Name | Description |
 | :--- | :---------- |